-The Coalition for Diversity in Language & Culture (CDLC) provides competitive fellowships for which research groups including at least one tenured, tenure track, or clinical faculty may apply.
+The Coalition for Diversity in Language & Culture (CDLC) provides competitive grants for which research groups including at least one tenured, tenure track, or clinical faculty may apply.
 Research groups are encouraged to include graduate students.
-A major purpose of these Fellowships is to support those engaged in research, grant writing and project implementation activities that fulfill the CDLC mission.
+A major purpose of these grants is to support those engaged in research and project implementation activities that fulfill the CDLC mission.

 - Proposals should be no more than two, single-spaced pages and should include:

 - 1) the names and affiliations of all applicants;

 - 2) goals/purposes, including how this aligns with the CDLC mission;

 - 3) expected activities and outcomes, including the involvement of each member; and